 - Have your loved one wear an ID bracelet or labels in clothing.
-New digital devices using GPS technology can track your loved one’s location.
+Digital devices using GPS technology can track your loved one’s location.

 - In case a police search becomes necessary, have a recent photo of your loved one and some unwashed clothing to help search-and-rescue dogs.
 (Place clothing in a plastic bag with gloved hands, and replace the clothing monthly.)

-- In the U.S., sign up for the Alzheimer’s Association’s Medic Alert and Safe Return Program, an identification system to help rescue lost Alzheimer's patients (see Resources section below).
+- In the U.S., sign up for the Alzheimer’s Association’s Medic Alert and Safe Return Program, an identification system to help rescue lost Alzheimer’s patients.

 How to find a missing Alzheimer’s patient

 A person with dementia may not call out for help or answer your calls, even when trapped somewhere, leaving them at risk for dehydration and hypothermia.

 Check dangerous areas near the home, such as bodies of water, dense foliage, tunnels, bus stops, and high balconies.

 Look within a one-mile radius of where the patient was before wandering.

 Look within one hundred feet of a road, as most wanderers start out on roads and remain close by.
 Especially look carefully into bushes and ditches, as your loved one may have fallen or become trapped.